brianshumate/vaultron/README.md

 #### TF_VAR_use_consul_oss

-This cannot currently be changed as Vaultron always uses Consul OSS.
+This should not currently be changed as Vaultron only supports Consul OSS.

 - Default: `1`
 - Acceptable values: